briankingery87/WebScraping/README.md

 # WebScraping
-Collection of assorted projects that scrapes data off of the internet and parses the XML or JSON.
+Collection of assorted projects that scrapes data off of the internet and parses the data.